 How Does SEO Work According to Google?

-It starts with Google sending out bots, often called crawlers or spiders, to explore websites.
-Think of these bots like little librarians scanning the internet.
-They “read” pages, follow links, and gather information about each website they visit.
-This process is called crawling.
+It all starts with Google sending out automated bots to browse through websites.
+The crawlers or spiders can be perceived as tiny librarians that scan through the internet.
+They “read” pages, follow links, and collect information about each website they visit.
+This process is referred to as crawling.

-Once the crawlers collect enough data, Google stores this information in an enormous database, known as the index.
-It’s like a giant library filled with everything the bots have found online.
-When someone searches for something, Google searches through its index, not the entire web, to find the best results.
+Upon collating enough data, these crawlers send this information to a huge database called the index.
+It is like a giant library that contains everything these bots manage to find on the internet.
+When someone makes a search for something, Google searches through its index, not the entire web, to find the most relevant search results.

-But how does Google decide what to show first?
-That’s where ranking comes in.
-Google uses an algorithm to determine which pages are the most helpful and relevant to a user’s search.
-The algorithm looks at things like the words on the page (keywords), the quality of the content, and how easy the site is to use.
+But how does Google choose to display the first hits?
+This is where ranking takes over Google uses a patented algorithm that determines which pages are most helpful and relevant to a user’s search.
+The algorithm checks for things like words on the page (keywords), how well a site or piece of content is made, and how easy a site is to actually use.

 How Search Engines Work

-To understand SEO better, it helps to know a bit about how search engines work.
-They use special programs (often called “spiders” or “crawlers”) that look at websites all over the internet.
-These programs try to figure out what each website is about.
+Understanding SEO is helped by a modicum of knowledge about how search engines function.
+They use special programs (often called spiders or crawlers) that look at websites all over the Internet.
+These programs try to find out what every website is about.

-When someone searches for something, the search engine quickly looks through all the websites it knows about and tries to show the most helpful ones first.
-It considers things like:
+When a user searches for something, the search engine looks through its entire database of known sites and tries to present, in order, those that it considers the most helpful ones.
+It considers such things as:

 - Does the website talk about what the person is searching for?